 The Osprey is the narrowest sun hat.
 The Raptor V2 has a half-inch wider brim, the Seahawk adds another half-inch in width and the Firebird V2 is another half-inch wider than the Seahawk.
 Shelta has a sun hat product page that shows the shapes of each Shelta hat from the top view down.

 Personally, I think the best all-around option for most people is the Seahawk — I think the 2.25″ side brim is worth having to help protect your ears . . . and it still results in a trim experience compared to most sun hats.
-On the other hand, I like the Raptor V2 for water sports when I’m falling in the water . . . and the Firebird V2 is great for long hikes in relentless sun.
+On the other hand, I like the Raptor V2 for water sports when I’m falling in the water a lot . . . and the Firebird V2 is great for long hikes in relentless sun.

 Rear cinch cord.